March 16, 2020

 “Extracurricular activities” refer to any regular activities that you commit to outside of the regular school curriculum.
 This can mean involvement with any number of clubs, teams, associations, and charities.

 Activities such as theater and sports qualify as extracurriculars.
-Even self-driven pastimes such as writing and moviemaking count, as long as you can confirm that you have spent a significant amount of time on them.
+Even self-driven pastimes, such as writing and moviemaking, count.
+This is also dependent on how long you spent on them.

 The college admissions process plays just a small part when it comes to extracurriculars.
 Here are five reasons to help make your decision a little easier.

 1 – Colleges Take a Close Look at Extracurriculars